 Environmental Due Diligence has become a standard practice in commercial real estate.
-Liabilities due to environmental contamination are often obscured by time, and can add significant cost to acquiring and rehabilitating properties.
+Liabilities due to environmental contamination are often obscured by time and can add significant cost to acquiring and rehabilitating properties.
 Buyers, sellers, and lenders alike benefit from the knowledge and protection afforded by Environmental Due Diligence.

 Well-known Environmental Due Diligence practices include the Phase I and Phase II Environmental Site Assessment (ESA).
 Phase I Environmental Assessments are often requested by commercial property buyers, lenders, or agents, and typically involve historical research, interviews, State- and federal database reviews, and a visit to the property by an Environmental Professional.
 Phase II ESAs involve actual sampling of environmental media (soil, groundwater, air, and so on) and are performed to quantify the environmental risks identified by a Phase II ESA.
-Stone Environmental follows a number of industry standard practices for Environmental Due Diligence.
+Stone Environmental follows industry standard practices for Environmental Due Diligence.